Breaking into the Event Planning Business as an Event Coordinator

 Non-Profit Event Coordinators

 Large non-profits like the Red Cross may hold dozens of events per month because they serve so many different groups across the country.
 This level of volume combined with a limited budget means non-profit event coordinators are generally asked to perform a wider range of duties.
 This can include things like organizing volunteers, participating in fundraising, and soliciting material donations.
-Non-profit careers are not for everyone, and it is important to be passionate their cause because much of the work is indeed a labor of love.
+Non-profit careers are not for everyone, and it is important to be passionate about their cause because much of the work is indeed a labor of love.

 Independent Planning Firm Event Coordinators